-- The Diabetes Pharmacy Clinic Network Agreement for PCDT pharmacists and pharmacy employed nurses. - The Diabetes Nurse Educator agreement for dietitian and nurse practices or agencies
+• The Diabetes Clinic Network agreement for PCDT pharmacists and pharmacy employed nurses.

 NETWORK INSTRUCTIONS 1.Diabetes Clinic Network (employer) Please ensure the Diabetes Educator's BHF number is registered by Discovery Health.
-If not yet registered, please complete the appropriate practice registration form for the registered health professional working in any one of these registered BHF practices as diabetes educator • 060 Pharmacy clinic Pharmacy Diabetes Educator registration form • 088 Registered Nurse practice Nurse practice registration form • 080 Nursing Agency Nurse practice registration form • 084 Registered dietitian Dietitian practice registration form 2.
+If not yet registered, please complete the appropriate practice registration form for the registered health professional working in any one of these registered BHF practices as diabetes educator 060 Pharmacy clinic 088 Registered Nurse practice Nurse Nursing Agency 084 Registered dietitian 2.
 Diabetes Educator-in-Training Network Submit copies of the following documents together with the signed agreement to Provider_Administration@discovery.co.za: Proof of BHF registration Certified copy of the Identity Document.
 Copy of Certificate of valid registration with the South African Nursing Council or the Health Professions Council of South Africa Copy the certificate of completion of required diabetes educator qualification (section B) The turnaround time for feedback on the application is three to five working days.
-3. Diabetes Educator Network Submit copies of the following documents together with the signed agreement to provider_Administration@discovery.co.za : Proof of BHF registration Certified copy of the Identity Document Copy of Certificate of valid registration with the South African Nursing Council or the Health Professions Council of South Africa Copy of Certificate of completion of required diabetes educator qualification (section B) Mentorship confirmation form.
-Log of diabetes education counselling hours.
-Use the Activity record.
-The turnaround time for feedback on the application is 3 - 5 working days.
+3. Diabetes Educator Network The turnaround time for feedback on the application is three to five working days.
+Submit copies of the following documents together with the signed agreement to Provider_Administration@discovery.co.za: Proof of BHF registration Certified copy of the Identity Document Copy of Certificate of valid registration with the South African Nursing Council or the Health Professions Council of South Africa Copy of Certificate of completion of required diabetes educator qualification (section B) Mentorship confirmation form Log of diabetes education counselling hours.
+Use the Activity record The turnaround time for feedback on the application is 3 - 5 working days.